Put the child at the centre of their learning experiences

 Innovation and risk taking

 Re-positioning your teaching to be child centered and working within the system can feel like a bit of a stretch.
 And it is.
 That’s why you have to get agile.
-Be prepared to take calculated risks.
-Keep asking yourself, ‘why am I doing this the way I am?’
+Innovate.
+Be prepared to take small, calculated risks that will accumulate into bigger improvements.
+In that way, you can act first and ask for permission later.
+Keep asking yourself and others, ‘why are we doing this the way we are?’

 Ease Education: Teaching at a human scale.